 Brandishing a weapon laws are covered under California Penal Code Section 417.
 In basic terms, this law prohibits anyone from drawing or exhibiting a deadly weapon in a rude or threatening manner in the presence of another individual.
 It’s important to note here that it is not necessary that you actually intended to harm the alleged victim or if they even saw your weapon.
 By law, the criminal offense of brandishing a weapon has been committed the moment you draw, exhibit, or use your weapon in a rude, angry or threatening way.
 What exactly is considered “rude, angry, or a threatening manner?”
 This is frequently a key element used by our Los Angeles criminal defense attorneys in defending our clients against charges of brandishing a weapon.
 If you were simply showing off a new gun or just exhibiting a weapon to another individual, you are not guilty of brandishing a weapon.
 However, if you use a deadly weapon during an argument or fight with another individual, it’s considered brandishing a weapon violation under California law.
 A deadly weapon can be any instrument or weapon that is dangerous or that can be used in a manner capable of causing great bodily injury or death.
 This could include anything from a baseball bat, broken bottle, brick, or an actual weapon.
 What if you used a fake gun?
 You can still be convicted of a misdemeanor crime you threaten someone with an imitation firearm.
 See related page: Assault With a Deadly Weapon.

 If you have been accused of brandishing a weapon in Los Angeles County, you should immediately contact a Los Angeles criminal defense attorney at Eisner Gorin LLP.
 If contacted by a police detective, exercise your legal right to remain silent.
 Just politely tell the detective you don’t want to make any statements without first consulting with an attorney.
 Otherwise, you might make incriminating statements that could be used against you later in court.
 Police detectives are paid to build a criminal case against you in order to make an arrest.
 Don’t help them.
+See Related: Possession of a Switchblade Knife Laws in California and Carrying a Concealed Dirk or Dagger Laws.
 Now that we have discussed the basic concepts of a brandishing a weapon charge above, let’s examine the legal definition below.

 California Penal Code Section 417 – Brandishing a Weapon